lkeab/BCNet/README.md

 - **Bilayer decoupling for the occluder and occludee.**
 - **Efficacy both on the FCOS and Faster R-CNN detectors.**

-**Under preparation**.
+**Under construction**.
 Our code and pretrained model will be fully released in two months.

 Visualization of Occluded Objects